josuigoa/appropos/README.md

 static var abstractArray:AbsArray; // [1.32, 2.25, 3.98]
 ```

-To get this running, you need to call to the build macro `@:build(appropos.Appropos.generate())` in the classes where you are using `:v` annotations.
-And is necessary to initialize with `appropos.Appropos.init();`
+To get this running, is necessary to initialize the library with `appropos.Appropos.init();`

 There is a complete example of the usage in the `test/MainTest.hx` file.

 ## How it works

 `appropos.Appropos.init();` is called to read the file content and fills a `Map<String, String>` with the keys and values from the given property file at *runtime*.
 This file by default is `app.props` and is in the same folder as the executable.
-The path of this file can be passed as parameter to de `appropos.Appropos.init();` function.
+The path of this file can be passed as parameter to de `appropos.Appropos.init("/path/to/my_properties_file.txt");` function.

 A macro creates all the code needed to read the file and inject the values in properties.
 The created code basically is: